kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 ### Goals

-The module is centered around ...
+The module is centered around software security including software quality, software flaws, vulnerabilities, software APIs, error handling and software architecture.

 Teaching material will primarily be English, but the teaching will be in Danish.

 See more about the course in the official curriculum.

 ### Exam:

-Date XXXX.
-2019
+Date 22/10 2019

 ### Teaching Methods: